 - 2 tablespoons mustard (I like Dijon or stone ground)

 - 2 teaspoons vinegar (I like apple cider)

 - 1 medium clove garlic, sliced

 - 2 to 3 teaspoons kelp granules (optional; see Notes)

 - Place all of the dressing ingredients (water, cashews, lemon juice, mustard, vinegar, garlic, and kelp, if using) into a blender, and set aside for at least 15 minutes (so the cashews can soften).

-2. Place the drained chickpeas into your food processor bowl and pulse briefly, just until beans are broken up and sticking together slightly (around 6 pulses).
-Scrape into a large bowl and toss with the celery, onion, basil, parsley and avocado (if using).
+- Place the garbanzo beans into a food processor and pulse until the beans are broken but still flaky (do not overblend).
+Transfer the beans to a large bowl and add the celery, red onion, basil, and avocado (if using).